✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Reviewer Plugin

 Yes.
-Reviewer's reviews reference a template ID.
-SleekView joins them so the template name and type appear alongside the review row.
+Reviewer's reviews reference a template ID; templates carry the criteria definitions and rating type.
+SleekView joins them so the template name, type, and criteria appear alongside the review row.
+That single join is what unlocks the corpus view — without it, you're stuck switching between two unrelated screens.

-SleekView writes to the same tables and triggers any database-level hooks.
-If Reviewer caches review HTML in transients, you may need to flush after bulk edits — the agent UI offers an opt-in flush button.
+SleekView writes to the same tables and triggers any database-level hooks the plugin has registered.
+If Reviewer caches review HTML in transients (it does in some versions), you may need to flush after bulk edits.
+The agent UI offers an opt-in flush button that runs the plugin's documented cache-invalidation routine after a SleekView edit batch.

 Yes.
-Reviewer keeps a reference to the post containing the shortcode.
+Reviewer keeps a reference to the post containing the shortcode in its review record.
 SleekView joins that to wp_posts so the post title appears as a column.
+Sorting by embed location surfaces reviews used in many comparisons — the highest-leverage refresh candidates from an SEO perspective.

 Yes.
 Comparison templates contain multiple reviews.
-SleekView groups them by template ID so you can see all reviews in a comparison together.
+SleekView groups them by template ID so you can see all reviews in a comparison together, with each criterion's score side by side.
+That's the view that surfaces inconsistent scoring within a single comparison — a 7.4 next to a 9.0 on the same criterion is worth a second look before publishing.

 Pricing